-The required serviceability of installations and equipment can only be achieved as long as constant power supply is ensured.
+The required serviceability of installations and equipment can only be achieved if constant power supply is ensured.

 To this end, regular maintenance work is required for aerodrome equipment and installations distributing primary power and equipment supplying the secondary power when there is such a need.